Understanding Credit Score

 Q: What to do if you have a poor credit score?

 A: Many people know the basics of credit scores.
 Unfortunately, they often neglect to maintain it.
 What’s more, they only start working on improving it when they need a credit card or any type of loan.
+However, understanding credit scoring factors can help you pinpoint the cause of a low or declining score.
+As a result, it can help you find what to work on to improve your scores.

 Q: How to raise credit score?